 Tramadol is a synthetic opioid painkiller, a narcotic pain reliever for moderate to moderately severe pain.

-Although it is one of the least potent painkillers available and can only be used under doctor’s directions for legitimate conditions, frequent and prolonged tramadol use can lead to increasingly-high tolerance and addiction.
+Although it is one of the least potent painkillers available and can only be used under a doctor’s directions for legitimate conditions, frequent and prolonged tramadol use can lead to increasingly-high tolerance and addiction.

 Tramadol is marketed under different brand names: ConZip, Ryzolt, Tramal, Ultram, Zamadol, Zydol, Tramacet.
 Common street names for tramadol include trammies, chill pills and ultras.